The Workspace Model for Education

 Your family will Workspace in its own way.
 You will take components of our model and build an educational structure that is unique within our community and just right for you.
 Your Workspacian styling will be driven not only by goals related to educational outcomes (e.g. my child wants to get into Harvard or write the next Hamilton), but also by what you will do with more freedom and flexibility in your family life (Visiting the national parks, off-peak!).

-The founders of Workspace were unbound in crafting an optimal learning model.
+Workspace Education founder, Cath Fraise, was unbound in crafting an optimal learning model.
 As a result, it shatters a paradigm that almost everyone has heavily relied on and experienced deeply.
 Fortunately, we live in an exciting age of disruption.
 Powerful computing and communication is firmly in the palms of our hands, alternative energies are soon-to-be mainstream, and artificial intelligence is poised to reshape the workforce.
 Innovating a model for education that was designed at the turn of the 20th century is a natural trend for the times.
 And, Workspace is at the leading edge of the movement.

 Below, is the blueprint of education at Workspace.
 It will help you work out our model from the ground up, and allow you to start to envision how education flows at our facility.
 But, this description is neither dynamic nor in-depth.
 Consider it a first step in wrapping your head around the model.
-The true beauty of The Workspace Way will follow.
+The next step is scheduling a tour an experiencing Workspace first-hand.

-- A parent accompanies his/her children to Workspace.
+- Unless your child is enrolled in Golden Arrow or Acton Academy, a parent accompanies his/her children to Workspace.
 The days and times you are here are entirely up to you.

 - Imagine a Google office for kids.
 Workspace is a state-of-the-art creative sandbox.

 - The spaces are irresistible.
 Kids can’t help but engage with each other and the embedded technologies in every room.
 This heightens collaboration, stretches imaginations, and invites the inspiration for enormous projects.